nayakmk/nayakmk.github.io/_posts/2023-06-11-reactive-java-flux-doonnext-vs-flatmap.md

 ```
 In this example, the `doOnNext` operator logs each item before it is passed down the stream.

-2. `flatMap` Operator:
+### `flatMap` Operator

 The `flatMap` operator is a transformation operator in Reactive Java.
 It is used to transform each item emitted by a publisher into another publisher or a sequence of publishers, allowing for the creation of complex data flows and asynchronous operations.

 **Example**:
 ```java